Skip to main content

 Session ID

-The Chat Memory component also retrieves message histories by Session ID which users can change in the advanced settings.
+The Chat Memory component also retrieves message histories by Session ID, which users can change in the component's Controls pane.

-By default, if the Session ID value is empty, it is set to match the the same value as the Flow ID.
+By default, if the Session ID value is empty, it is set to the same value as Flow ID.

 You can also display all messages stored across every flow and session by going to Settings > Messages.